turonn/parseTXT-ruby/README.md

     To run this program will require ruby 2.7 and RSpec 3.10
   </p>
   <p>
-    After unpacking the program, navigate into the parseTXT-ruby directory and run the comand
+    After unpacking the program, navigate into the parseTXT-ruby directory and run the comand:
   </p>
   <p>
     <code>$ ruby ./app/parse.rb &lt; TXT FILE PATH &gt;</code>